Police arrest 'many' at Israel-Hamas war protest at UC Santa Cruz, school says - KESQ

 The camp, she said, “created an environment of exclusion — one in which some members of our campus community felt unwelcome and unable to fully participate in campus life.”

-An outdoor commencement ceremony went uninterrupted Friday at MIT in Cambridge, near Boston.
-On Thursday, some graduates walked out of another ceremony, disrupting it for 10 to 15 minutes.
+Another outdoor commencement ceremony was scheduled Friday at MIT in Cambridge, near Boston, a day after some graduates walked out of one, disrupting it for 10 to 15 minutes.
 They wore keffiyehs, the checkered scarves that represent Palestinian solidarity, over their caps and gowns, chanted “free, free Palestine,” and held signs that said, “All eyes on Rafah.”

 “There is going to be no business as usual as long as MIT holds research projects with the Israeli Ministry of Defense,” said David Berkinsky, 27, who earned a doctorate degree in chemistry and walked out.
 “There are no graduates in Gaza.
 There are no universities left in Gaza left because Israeli has bombed every single one.”